co-cart/co-cart/readme.txt

 WooCommerce REST API is great but it's missing one important endpoint that allows you to manage the cart.

 That's were Cart REST API for WooCommerce comes in.
-It uses the Cart the same way Ajax requests are handled.
-Two added missing components to when viewing the cart contents are the product name and the main featured image URL which is normally requested after.
+It uses the Cart the same way Ajax requests are handled allowing you to add, remove, restore and update items to and from the cart.

-This saves time running additional requests.

 = Built with Developers in Mind =